 Church-Wellesley is not simply another nightlife district.
 It behaves more like an attitude with a street attached to it.
 Around 10.30 pm, Church Street becomes a shifting parade of sequins, confidence, cabaret anticipation and people who seem to treat the evening as a performance medium.

 Drag shows, queer cabaret energy and crowds that can swing from warm to electric in minutes give the Village a distinct pulse.
-On slower nights it can feel like the city is waiting to be rediscovered.
+On slower nights it feels like the city is waiting to be rediscovered.
 On stronger ones, it becomes unforgettable very quickly.

 Security checks tend to be strict but friendly, and the atmosphere often balances discipline with humour in a way that feels unusually human for a busy nightlife corridor.